-- a. provincially or regional significant life science areas of natural and scientific interest (ANSI); - b. environmentally sensitive or significant areas; - habitat of threatened species or endangered species; - d. fish habitat;
+- a. provincially or regional significant life science areas of natural and scientific interest (ANSI); - b. environmentally sensitive or significant areas;

 Figure 6-7: Historically, agricultural practices and land development have resulted in displacement and fragmentation of much of the natural environment.
 The Credit River Valley Corridor is a major component of Mississauga's Natural Heritage System, containing the majority of the City's natural areas.